 This is another very common stretch.
-I included three different position for this one.
+I included three different positions for this one.

 While lying on your stomach, bend affected knee while holding the heel with your hand.
 Gently pull the heel towards the buttock.
 You can lift the knee up off of the floor/mat if you can.
 This will get into a little deeper stretch.

-The another way of performing the same stretch is while lying down on unaffected side.
-Bend affected knee and pull the heel to back area and hold it.
+Another way of performing the same stretch is while lying down on the unaffected side.
+Bend affected the knee and pull the heel to the back area and hold it.

 Frequency: Hold it for 30 to 45 seconds for three times.

-This is the another way of performing the same stretch.
+This is another way of performing the same stretch.
 While sitting, bend the affected knee and cross it over.
 With the help of unaffected side elbow, try to push the knee in and back (towards the opposite side).
-You can rotate the neck (look to other side) to feel stretch up to middle back.
+You can rotate the neck (look to another side) to feel stretch up to the middle back.